 Station types in the resulting list can be used in the other methods to retrieve additional data about each of them.
-To check which station belongs to which datasets, you can check the list of Datasets.
+To check which station belongs to which datasets, you can check the list of Datasets in the Mobility Domain.